POST-PRIMARY SCHOOL EVENTS

 war horse NT encore

-The much requested NT stage play for schools is based on the novel of the same name by Michael Morpurgo will have a special performance for school groups.
+This much requested NT stage play by schools is based on the novel of the same name by Michael Morpurgo.
+This is a special performance for school groups.
 This NT Encore broadcast performance has been adapted for the stage by Nick Stafford and will be broadcast from London's West End.

-Online booking will be available shortly for school teachers, cost £3.50 per pupil.
+Online booking is now available for school teachers to book, cost £3.50 per pupil.
 For further details and the booking promo code please contact Marion Campbell, by email: email@example.com

 NORTHERN IRELAND SCREEN DIGITAL FILM ARCHIVE - FREE PRESENTATIONS